raspberrypi/documentation/remote-access/ssh/passwordless.md

 The `id_rsa` file is your private key.
 Keep this on your computer.

 The `id_rsa.pub` file is your public key.
-This is what you share with machines you want to connect to.
+This is what you share with machines that you connect to: in this case your Raspberry Pi.
 When the machine you try to connect to matches up your public and private key, it will allow you to connect.

 Take a look at your public key to see what it looks like: